puppetlabs/puppetlabs-postgresql/README.md

 Default value: Connects to the local Postgres instance.

+#### postgresql::server::group

+Creates a Redshift group.
+This class is only relevant to the `redshift` dialect, as vanilla postgres uses roles for this purpose instead.

+##### `connect_settings`
+Specifies a hash of environment variables used when connecting to a remote server.

+Default value: Connects to the local Postgres instance.

+##### `db`
+Required.

+Specifies which database psql will use to perform certain checks, such as what settings exist for the current group prior to applying changes.

+##### `dialect`
+Determines whether to use postgres or redshift's definition of a user.
+Also determines the tables to query for user metadata.

+Default value: inherit from server settings.

+##### `groupname`
+Defines the name of the group to create.

+Default value: the namevar.

+##### `groupmembers`
+Defines the users that are part of the current group, if any.

+Default value: `undef`, which specifies an empty members list.

+##### `port`
+Optional port override for connecting to postgres when applying this group.

+Default value: inherit from `$connect_settings` or `postgresql::server::port`

 #### postgresql::server::pg_hba_rule

 Allows you to create an access rule for `pg_hba.conf`.
 For more details see the [usage example](#create-an-access-rule-for-pghba.conf) and the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html).